slider23/kohana-assets/guide/assets/usage.md

 Individual files can still be accessed (e.g. `js/foo_chat/colors.js`).

-## Caveats
+### Caveats

-  - The source files for multi-source assets that use the `compile_folders` option are compiled in **no particular order**.
+  - The source files for multi-source assets that use the `concatable` option are put together in **no particular order**.
 For CSS this is unacceptable, and should be kept in mind if you plan to use it for JavaScript projects.

   - For the above reason it is almost always preferable to have a compiler do it based on directives in the source code (e.g. LESS can combine files based on `@import`). **However, there is currently no way for compilers to communicate those directives back to kohana-assets**, so the `watch` mode will not work as expected.

-  - There is currently **no support for multiple source directories,** meaning modules can't have an assets directory and expect it to work.